 Lenka holds a doctorate in political science from the Ludwig-Maximilians-Universitaet in Munich, a master’s degree in Russian, East European, and Eurasian studies from Stanford University, and a bachelor’s degree in international relations and German studies from Lewis & Clark College.
 Lenka has worked as an assistant director and academic coordinator for a U.S. study abroad program in Munich, and as an academic director for international students in Prague.

-As a Custom Programs Manager, Radka helps propose, plan, and implement Custom Programs for Prague in cooperation with the Custom Program team at CEA headquarters and University Relations.
-Each program is unique and Radka is responsible for aligning the cultural activities and student experiences to accord with the academic plan of the program.
-Radka is in contact with the university during the pre-arrival phase to help set expectations, coordinate logistics, and ensure a successful program.
-She is also the main contact for Custom Program students and faculty while they are in Prague.
+Radka also helps propose, plan, and implement Custom Programs for Prague in cooperation with the CEA Headquarters Custom Program department and University Relations teams.
+Each program is unique and Radka is responsible for aligning cultural activities and the student experience to the university's academic plan.
+Radka is in contact with the university during the pre-arrival phase and is also the main contact for Custom Program students and faculty while they are in Prague.

 Radka lived and studied in Canada for four years.
-She likes to travel, explore new cultures, and meet new people from around the world.
-In her free time she prefers to spend her time with her family hiking, cycling, or swimming.
-She enjoys working with people.
 Before starting with CEA, Radka worked for travel agencies and as a tour guide in Spain.
-She also has experience from the corporate sector where she was employed as an HR assistant.
+She also has experience in the corporate sector where she was employed as an HR assistant.
 During her free time, she enjoys travelling, hiking, cycling, and swimming.
 She also likes to attend a variety of cultural events and art exhibitions.

 As Internship Program Manager, Martin maintains a network of host sites where CEA students can complete internships.
 He counsels students before the program begins to best match interns and placements.
-He also provides support and guidance to student interns on site.
+He also provides support and guidance to internship students on-site.

 He holds a master’s degree in International Human Resource Management from the University of Strathclyde in Glasgow.
 During his studies, Martin completed two internships in Russia and Taiwan, where he was facilitating cross-cultural intelligence workshops.
 He taught himself Spanish while backpacking in South America.
 Martin has held various HR positions in the corporate sector.
 His work assignments were in the UK, Germany, and the Czech Republic.
 He has been involved in various NGOs and worked as a camp counselor at summer camps in the UK and Czech Republic.